A suburb of two halves - one pretty with grand homes, another with busier higher-density - makes Caringbah a place with two faces.

 The suburb is also home to some great walks, reserves and green spaces, most notably in its southern portion towards Lilli Pilli and Port Hacking.

-Its main downsides as a place to live are its mixture of distance and price, but also that some areas – particularly up north – do also have some elements of shadiness.
+Its main downsides as a place to live are its mixture of distance and price, but also that some areas – primarily in its north side – do also have some elements of shadiness.
 It can be a little dodgy-feeling, particularly at night around some of the high-density apartment blocks and on its main high street towards the station.

-It’s quite safe overall however, and reflects the relatively low crime statistics of Sutherland Shire as a whole.
+It’s quite safe overall however, and mirrors the relatively low crime statistics of Sutherland Shire as a whole.

-Lastly, it’s a fairly “vanilla” suburb in terms of there not being much to do – there’s no real single notable highlight or attraction (unless you count high tea in Camelia Gardens as your idea of a “good time”), and its central area is a little bit bland and generic.
+Lastly, it’s a fairly “vanilla” suburb in terms of there not being much to do outside of standard pub and small-local restaurant dining – there’s no real single notable highlight or attraction (unless you count high tea in the admittedly-pretty Camelia Gardens as your idea of a “good time”), and its central area is a little bit bland, noisy and generic.

 The Verdict

-Younger professionals and/or uni students looking for a good time would likely want to look somewhere further north “across the bridge”, however.
+Younger professionals and/or uni students looking for a good time would likely want to look somewhere else – such as the more lively Gymea or Cronulla elsewhere in the Shire – or perhaps further north “across the bridge”, however, as Caringbah may still be a little “sleepy” for that demographic.